Richard-Metcalfe/google_maps_scraper/README.md

 **N.B.** This program is currently hardcoded to scape  [www.google.com/maps](https://www.google.com/maps) - other websites will require further work.
 It is necessary to manually accept cookies after the browser opens.

 ## Steps ##
+**N.B.** After initial step you only need to perform steps 2 and 7 to run the run the scraper.

 ### 1. Open a terminal change directory to the project root